xi-jia/LKU-Net/RnR-ExM-2023/readme.md

       ```
       LKU-Net-Affine = UNet(2, 8)
       ```

+- [x] Updated the pre-trained model on the mouse dataset, [see here](https://drive.google.com/drive/folders/1PETLjQ7jV6jUmtvZnfvBlAt1Zl_21TWP?usp=sharing).
+Oct 11 2023.\
 - [ ] Update the training and testing configurations.
-- [ ] Update detailed describtions about the LKU-Net-Affine.
+- [ ] Update detailed descriptions about the LKU-Net-Affine.